sandstorm/dev-script-runner/README.md

 # Short description in first line
 #
 # Some more comments giving a detailed description about your task.
 # Your description can span multiple lines.
-There MUST not be any
+There MUST NOT be any empty lines
-# empty lines for the comments to be associated with your task.
+# between the comment block and your task.
 function sometask() {
   echo "TODO: implement"
 }
 ```

-This currently is WIP and will be improved in the future ;)

 ## Usage

 run `dev` for more information.

 ## TODOs

-* more testing
-  * dev script parsing
-  * e2e tests actually testing the CLI
-* more features for documenting tasks -> e.g. support usage, examples, params, ...
+* more features for documenting tasks -> e.g. support usage, examples, flags, params, ...